BrandonWarrior/ukhikes/README.md

 ## 🐛 **Bugs and Fixes**

 ### **1️⃣ ERR_SSL_PROTOCOL_ERROR when Running the Server**
-- **Cause**: Attempted to access Django’s development server over HTTPS, but it only supports HTTP.
+- **Bug**: Attempted to access Django’s development server over HTTPS, but it only supports HTTP.
 - **Fix**: Used `http://127.0.0.1:8000/blog/` instead of `https://`.

 ---

 ### **2️⃣ Git Push Rejected Due to Upstream Issues**
-- **Cause**: The local Git branch was behind the remote repository.
+- **Bug**: The local Git branch was behind the remote repository.
 - **Fix**:
   - Pulled remote changes first using:
     ```bash